HbbSiregar/HbbSiregar/README.md

 - 🎓 Bachelor's degree in Multimedia & Networking — Asia E University & Politeknik Negeri Jakarta
 - 🎨 Former Lead 3D Animator at Brandoville; Animator at GiggleGarage, The Little Giantz; Intern at Les’ Copaque
-- 🎙️ Experienced content creator and confident on-camera speaker
+- 🎙️ Experienced as content creator and confident on-camera speaker
 - 📍 Based in Jakarta, Indonesia

 ---